Scorpil/package.el/README.md

 # Package.el

+**NOTICE** package.el is part of Emacs 24 now; this repository is deprecated.
+You can get the latest at http://bit.ly/pkg-el while the last version that's compatible with Emacs 23 is at http://bit.ly/pkg-el23

 The one, the only, the legendary package.el.
 The magic behind ELPA.

 This repository exists to polish package.el for its submission into